GyGaByyyTe/next.level.food/__tests__/README.md

 - **Home Page**: Tests for heading, description, call-to-action links, and content sections
 - **Community Page**: Tests for heading, description, and community perks sections
 - **Meals Page**: Tests for heading and navigation links

+### Library Functions
+- **lib/meals**: Tests for the `getMeals()` function that retrieves meal data from the database, including:
+  - Verifying that it returns an array of meal objects with the expected properties
+  - Confirming that it calls the database with the correct SQL query

 ## Writing Tests